akopper/ISVR-Docker/README.md

 # IdeaSpaceVR-Docker
-IdeaSpaceVR Docker Container based on the excellent php7.4 docker image.
+IdeaSpaceVR Docker Container based on the php7.x docker image.
 Required extensions are being installed and apache configured.

 This image does not include a mysql database.
 You need to have a mysql datbase already running with user and database prepared for this installation.